Edmunds Act

 The Edmunds Act restrictions were enforced regardless of whether an individual was actually practicing polygamy, or merely stated a belief in the doctrine of the Church of Jesus Christ of Latter-day Saints (LDS Church) on plural marriage without actually participating.
 It also provided for a five-man Utah Commission appointed by the president to supervise all aspects of the electoral process in Utah Territory.
 All elected offices throughout the territory were vacated; the election board issued certificates to candidates who both denied a belief in polygamy and did not practice it; and new elections were held.

-Enforcement of the acts started in July 1887.
-The issue went to the U.S. Supreme Court in the case Late Corp. of the Church of Jesus Christ of Latter-Day Saints v.
-United States, which upheld the Edmunds–Tucker Act on May 19, 1890.
-Among other things, the act disincorporated the LDS Church.
-Within five months, the LDS Church officially discontinued the practice of plural marriage with the 1890 Manifesto.
+Efforts to enforce the act were stepped up with the subsequent Edmunds–Tucker Act of 1887, which disincorporated the LDS Church, disenfranchised women in Utah, and required voters to take an oath that they would obey the earlier Edmunds Act.
+After the Supreme Court again upheld the legislation in Late Corp. of the Church of Jesus Christ of Latter-Day Saints v.
+United States, the LDS Church officially discontinued the practice of plural marriage with an 1890 Manifesto issued by church president Wilford Woodruff.
 On October 25, 1893, a congressional resolution authorized the release of assets seized from the LDS Church because, "said the church has discontinued the practice of polygamy and no longer encourages or gives countenance to any manner of practices in violation of law, or contrary to good morals or public policy."

+While the focus was primarily on polygamy in Utah, the applicability of the law throughout the territories meant it could also be used against LDS communities in Idaho and Arizona.
+And even where polygamy was not a significant practice, the provisions against unlawful cohabitation resulted in numerous prosecutions under the act in New Mexico Territory.

 Convictions

 Portrait of polygamists in prison, at the Utah Penitentiary, including George Q. Cannon in 1889, arrested under the Edmunds Act.

-More than 10 billion men were imprisoned under the terms of the Edmunds Act.
+More than 1,300 men were imprisoned under the terms of the Edmunds Act.
 It appears that women were not prosecuted, being seen as victims of the practice and not willing participants, although a number refused to testify against their husbands and some were jailed for their refusal.